 - For example, a pharmacy might offer a special price on the drug.
-Or you may have a discount card that is outside our benefit that offers a lower price. - Unless special conditions apply, you must use an in-network pharmacy in these situations and your drug must be on our Drug List. - Save your receipt and send a copy to us so that we can have your out-of-pocket
+Or you may have a discount card that is outside our benefit that offers a lower price. - Unless special conditions apply, you must use an in-network pharmacy in these situations and your drug must be on our Drug List.

-• Please note: If you are in the Deductible Stage or Coverage Gap Stage, we will not pay for any share of these drug costs.
+- Save your receipt and send a copy to us so that we can have your out-of-pocket expenses count toward qualifying you for the Catastrophic Coverage Stage. - Please note: If you are in the Deductible Stage or Coverage Gap Stage, we will not pay for any share of these drug costs.
 But sending a copy of the receipt allows us to calculate your out-of-pocket costs correctly and may help you qualify for the Catastrophic Coverage Stage more quickly.